oceanprotocol/ocean.py/README_marketplace_flow.md

 ## 4. Bob buys datatokens from marketplace, marketplace sends datatokens

-//<inside marketplace's own code, Bob sends the marketplace USD or DAI or OCEAN or other>, to pay
+<inside marketplace's own code, Bob sends the marketplace USD or DAI or OCEAN or other>, to pay

 ```python
 from ocean_lib import Ocean